bata24/gef/docs/FAQ.md

 The variable `GEF_TEMP_DIR` is defined in `gef.py` and can be changed if necessary.

 ## What is `install-uv.sh`?
-This is the new installer that creates and uses a Python virtual environment (`venv`).
+This is the new installer that creates and uses a Python virtual environment (`venv`) with `uv`.

 It installs the same packages as `install.sh`.
-The key difference is that Python packages are installed into the virtual environment (`venv`).
+The key difference is that Python packages are installed into the virtual environment.

 By default, it installs into `/root/.gef/.venv-gef`.
 External tools such as `rp++`(`rp-lin`), `seccomp-tools`, etc. are also installed under this directory (`/root/.gef/.venv-gef/bin`).